Colorectal cancer risk factors

-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
+But having a risk factor, or even many, does not mean that you will get the disease.
 And some people who get the disease may not have any known risk factors.
-Even if a person with colorectal cancer has a risk factor, it is often very hard to know how much that risk factor may have contributed to the cancer.

 If you have a history of adenomatous polyps (adenomas), you are at increased risk of developing colorectal cancer.
 This is especially true if the polyps are large or if there are many of them.